Study: nearly 1 in 3 networks have exposed passwords, while 72 percent have poor control over privileged accounts

 - Bigger organizations have better security posture.
 Comparing average percentage of users with a weak password (compromised or shared) in each organization size, Preempt found that the bigger an organization is, the more secure their passwords tend to be.
-Preempt Inspector was able to crack 9 percent of passwords in large organizations (more than 1,000 employees), compared with 10 percent in medium organizations (100 to 1,000 employees) and 16.8 percent in small organizations (less than 100 employees).
+Preempt Inspector was able to crack 9 percent of passwords in large organizations (>1,000 employees), compared with 10 percent in medium organizations (100 to 1,000 employees) and 16.8 percent in small organizations (<100 employees).

 - Only 5 percent of organizations had a strong password policy, 23 percent of networks had a very weak password policy.
 Each password policy received a low, medium or high score.
 A low score was given to policies that either mandate 7 character passwords or mandate password complexity, a medium score was assigned to policies that mandate less than 10 characters (or 9 characters and complexity).
 Policies that mandated more than 10 characters or 10 characters and complexity were given a high score.
 Overall, only 5 percent had a high password policy score, and surprisingly, 23 percent had a low password policy score.

-This research data comes from Preempt’s free-to-use Inspector application (available for download here), which about 600 organizations have downloaded since its launch in early 2017.
+This research data comes from Preempt’s Inspector application , which about 600 organizations have downloaded since its launch in early 2017.
 More than 100 organizations chose to anonymously share security statistics with Preempt, and password statistics came from a mix of countries: 64 percent are from the U.S., while 18 percent are from Europe.
-The sample size includes a variety of small (less than 100 users), medium (100-1000 users) and large (more than 1000 users) organizational networks.
+The sample size includes a variety of small (<100 users), medium (100-1000 users) and large (>1000 users) organizational networks.